wds4/DCoSL/README.md

 The most important DIPs are DIP-00 and DIP-01.
 The only required DIP is DIP-00.

-- [DIP-00](dips/00.md): Each list is in the eye of the beholder.
+- [DIP-00](dips/00.md): there is no preferred or 'correct' list.

-There is no universal list; each user it at the center of his or her web of trust, and each user's lists are curated independently.
+Each user is at the center of his or her web of trust, and each user's lists are curated independently.

 - [DIP-01](dips/01.md): explicit, intentional attestations rather than scraped data